wolff453/serverless-cache-deploy/README.md

 # serverless-cache-deploy

+# If you found a bug, please open an issue.

 ## This plugin caches serverless.yml and if there is no change in deploy,it just updates the function code

 ![imagem](docs/diagram.jpeg)